johnsonjh/duma/README.txt

 GLOBAL AND ENVIRONMENT VARIABLES:

-DUMA has four configuration switches that can be enabled via the shell environment, or by setting the value of global integer variables using a debugger.
+DUMA has several configuration switches that can be enabled via the shell environment.
 These switches change what bugs DUMA will detect, so it's important that you know how to use them.

+In older versions of DUMA you could set the value of global integer variables (using a debugger).
+In actual DUMA versions most of the global variables don't exist any more: they changed to thread local variables defined in structures.
+Instead you can call macro function to set some variables - but not from debugger!

 DUMA_ALIGNMENT - This is an integer that specifies the alignment for any memory allocations that will be returned by malloc(), calloc(), and realloc().
   The value is specified in bytes, thus a value of 4 will cause memory to be aligned to 32-bit boundaries unless your system doesn't have a 8-bit characters.
 DUMA_ALIGNMENT is set to the minimum required alignment specific to your environment by default.
 The minimum required alignment is detected by createconf and stored in the file duma_config.h.
   If your program requires that allocations be aligned to 64-bit boundaries you'll have to set this value to 8.
 This is the case when compiling with the